Writing Tips For Staying on Your Game

 Michele

-4. @Writer Dad, On Writing has been on my wish list for over a year now.
-I really have to crack down and buy it.
+@Writer Dad: On Writing has been on my wish list for over a year now.
+I really need to buy it ASAP.
 I know a lot of writers recommend it.

 So true, Melissa, and excellent advice.
 I’m pretty sure I spend more time trying to learn than actually writing.
 LOL